kyma-project/kyma/docs/kyma/04-12-local-installation-scripts.md

 type: Installation
 ---

+>**WARNING:** This document will be removed with Kyma release 1.4.
+For local installation using Kyma CLI, see [this document](/root/kyma/#installation-install-kyma-locally).

 This document extends the [Install Kyma locally](#installation-install-kyma-locally) guide with a detailed breakdown of the `run.sh` script.

 The following snippet is the main element of the script: